Trading Electrons: Predicting DART Spread Spikes in ISO Electricity Markets: Predictive Framework and Statistical Model

 \subsection{Data Construction}

 For each of the three markets, we construct an hourly panel containing day-ahead and real-time prices, system and zonal load forecasts, and a set of exogenous covariates.
 These include lagged DART values (24h/48h), lagged load forecast errors, hour-of-day and month-of-year indicators, holiday/weekend dummies, and seasonal effects.
 In practice, all features are constructed using a common set of definitions, lag structures, and calendar conventions across the markets, enabling direct comparability.
 All market data were obtained from the public data portals of the corresponding system operators, namely ERCOT \cite{ercot_data}, ISO New England \cite{isone_data}, and NYISO \cite{nyiso_data}.

-Data access and aggregation were facilitated using the GridStatus platform (\url{https://www.gridstatus.io}).
+Data access and aggregation were facilitated using the GridStatus platform (\url{https://www.gridstatus.io}), which compiles publicly available data from U.S. system operators, including ISO New England (\url{https://www.iso-ne.com}), the New York ISO (\url{https://www.nyiso.com}), and ERCOT (\url{https://www.ercot.com}).
+These variables correspond to the standard information set available to market participants at the time of day-ahead bidding and capture key economic drivers of DART spreads, including congestion dynamics, demand uncertainty, and system conditions.
+A concise summary of sample periods and modeling choices across the three ISOs is provided in Table~\ref{tab:iso_summary} of Appendix~\ref{app:data_summary}.